Hieromon/AutoConnect/mkdocs/achandling.md

 Serial.println(text.value);
 ```

 You can also use the [operator **`[]`** of AutoConnectAux](apiaux.md#operator) as another way to get the desired element.
-An operator **`[]`** is a shortcut for [getElement](apiaux.md#getelement) function with the reference casting and makes simplify the sketch code and treats like an array with the elements placed on a custom Web page.
+An operator **`[]`** is a shortcut for [getElement](apiaux.md#getelement) function with the reference casting and makes simplify the Sketch code and treats like an array with the elements placed on a custom Web page.
 Its argument is the name of the element to be acquired similarly to getElement function.
-In the sketch, by combining the [**AutoConnectElement::as<T\>**](apielements.md#ast62) function with the operator `[]`, you can access the  AutoConnectElements reference according to its actual type.
+In the Sketch, by combining the [**AutoConnectElement::as<T\>**](apielements.md#ast62) function with the operator `[]`, you can access the  AutoConnectElements reference according to its actual type.
 For example, the following sketch code returns the same as a reference of AutoConnectText element as the `caption`.

 ```cpp hl_lines="4 5"
 AutoConnect portal;